 Are you all mince pied out yet?
-Do you want to make something different with your mincemeat?
-Or do you have a just a little bit left over at the bottom of the jar and you are not quite sure what to do with it?
-Why not make my mincemeat and apple crumble.
-It’s a super simple pudding to make, is a great way of using up the last of a jar of mincemeat and tastes soooo good!!
+Do you want to make something different with mincemeat?
+Or do you have just a little bit left over at the bottom of the jar and you are not quite sure what to do with it?
+Why not make my Easy Mincemeat and Apple Crumble.
+It’s a super simple pudding to make, is a great way of using up the last of a jar of mincemeat and tastes soooo good!

 I really do love apple crumble.
 Not only does it taste delicious, but it’s so quick and simple to whip up, is pretty cheap to make and the kids absolutely love it.
 I also absolutely adore mince pies and make loads at this time of the year, but inevitably I end up with a little bit of mincemeat left over.

-This recipe came about because I had a bit at the bottom of the jar of mincemeat after making my mini mince pies with the kids and wondered what to do with it.
+This Mincemeat and Apple Crumble recipe came about because I had a bit at the bottom of the jar of mincemeat after making my easy peasy mini mince pies with the kids and wondered what to do with it.
 It suddenly dawned on me that it would be the perfect thing to add to an apple crumble – after all dried fruit, sugar and spices are the sorts of things that get added to a crumble anyway.
 Plus adding mincemeat elevates the humble crumble into something wonderfully festive, yet still super easy.

 In fact, if you fancied something really easy peasy but still a bit festive, this could work as pudding on Christmas Day itself, especially if you or your family aren’t big fans of Christmas pudding or if you just fancy doing something a bit more familiar.